The Bright Autumn Festival- 25th April to the 4th of May 2014

 A very effective method of cutting back relies on the fact that kangaroo paws have an underground rhizome, which is a thickened stem structure growing horizontally under the soil.
 This structure holds nutrients and is capable of sending out new shoots and roots from the nodes.
 If a plant with an underground rhizome goes through fire, or is eaten to the ground by a hungry animal, it is capable of regenerating anew from this rhizome, which sends out fresh new shoots.

 So, armed with this knowledge, take your courage in hand, as well as a lawn mower, whipper snipper or sturdy set of hedge shears.
 Mow, clip or whipper-snip your kangaroo paw clump down to the ground!
-This rather satisfying act will clean up any foliage that has been damaged by ink spot disease, as well as take down the old flower stems.
+This rather satisfying act will clean up any foliage that has been damaged by stress or ink spot disease, as well as take down the old flower stems.
 You will be rewarded by the sight of fresh green new shoots appearing as if by magic a week or so later, but of course these shoots are appearing by sound horticultural science, not magic.

 The following before and after shots show one of my large established clumps which I had fun with.